-3. For the seating position being disabled, buckle then unbuckle the safety belt 9 times, ending in the unbuckled state.
+3. For the seating position being disabled, at a moderate speed, buckle then unbuckle the safety belt 9 times, ending in the unbuckled state.
 (Step 3 must be completed within 50 seconds after the safety belt warning light turns off.)